SAML-Toolkits/php-saml/README.md

     process, the `index.php` view.

-    2.2 in the second link we access to (`attrs.php`) have the same process described at 2.1 with the diference that as `RelayState` is set the `attrs.php`.
+    2.2 in the second link we access to (`attrs.php`) have the same process described at 2.1 with the difference that as `RelayState` is set the `attrs.php`.

  3. The SAML Response is processed in the ACS (`index.php?acs`), if the Response is not valid, the process stops here and a message is shown.
 Otherwise we